AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

   caption: []
 ) <tbl.other-languages-considered>

-#todo[
+// #todo[
-  Explain some of the unique benefits of Rust.
+//   Explain some of the unique benefits of Rust.
-  - borrow checker
+//   - borrow checker
-  - ownership
+//   - ownership
-  - memory safety
+//   - memory safety
-  - concurrency
+//   - concurrency
-  - Performance
+//   - Performance
-  - Rich type system
+//   - Rich type system
-  - Rich library ecosystem
+//   - Rich library ecosystem
-  - Helpful error message
+//   - Helpful error message
-  - Error handling, errors as values, no exceptions
+//   - Error handling, errors as values, no exceptions
-  - Exceptional tooling,
+//   - Exceptional tooling,
-]
+// ]

-- `cargo`
+// - `cargo`

-- `gbpplanner` is implemented in C++.
-We are both familiar with C++, but have in previous projects spent a lot of time fighting its idiosyncrasies.
+// - `gbpplanner` is implemented in C++.
+We are both familiar with C++, but have in
+  // previous projects spent a lot of time fighting its idiosyncrasies.

-A desire to learn the technology is one of the reasons why Rust was chosen.
+// A desire to learn the technology is one of the reasons why Rust was chosen.
 A lot of new systems are developed using Rust, and a lot of prominent authorities have publicly urged that new software project not be developed in unsafe languages such as C++.

-- Finally a non-technical reason the authors were curious about the touted benefits of the language and wanted to

-- well positioned to have significant influence on software development now and even more so in the future.